 Older houses tend to follow outdated insulation standards.
 Over time, heat and air conditioning can leak out, causing you to spend more money on monthly utility bills.
 Make sure your house is insulated well and consider glazing windows to prevent hot and cold air from escaping.
 If you’re in the mood for a remodel, consider taking a page from this project, which uses straw bales as insulation.
 The idea is that air can be trapped, keeping the interior warm in the winter and cool in the summer—what could be more natural?

 Many people tend to shy away from natural cleaning products because they cost a bit more than other brands, but there are many benefits to using natural cleaning products.
 Not only are they safe to use, but they also reduce the amount of chemicals being circulated throughout your home, ultimately improving indoor air quality.
 The products also smell amazing and do just as good a job of cleaning as chemical cleaning solutions do.
 Nowadays, there are so many great natural brands that you don’t have to sacrifice cleaning power or price for a product that helps the earth.
 Better yet, use what you have around the house and make your own cleaning spray.

-Use the garden to your advantage
+Use the Garden to Your Advantage

 There are many plant-related ways to make your home greener.
 For example, you could consider composting kitchen scraps and using them as fertilizer.
 Save your eggshells, tea leaves, coffee grounds, and fruit and vegetable peelings.
 Mix them with water and some yard trimmings to create a nutrient-rich fertilizer for almost no cost.